KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

     ## 1 7.374444

-There are ways to manage missing values such as imputation using mean, median, or machine learning models.
-However, I remove the missing values for simplicity of this project.
-Only 7.37% of data is removed, and I still have 92.63% (1457 rows) of data for this analysis.
+There are ways to manage missing values such as imputation using mean, median, or using imputation models from the R’s caret package.
+However, I removed the missing values instead of imputating them just to make this project simpler.
+Additionally, only 7.37% of data is removed, and I still have 92.63% (1457 rows) of data for this analysis.

-Why missing values need to be managed?
-It would affect the result of any metrics, for example, the average, as well as affecting the performance of machine learning models.

 ### 4.3 Factor conversion

-In order for effective analysis, convert character variables into factor is essential.
-Additionally, some numeric variables will be converted into factor type such as binary vector or vector that uses numbers for grouping purposes.
+This section converts character variables and several numerical variables into factor.

-Converting data into factor helps (1) the overall R processing speed, (2) initial the role of these numbers in data categorisation, (3) Enable some functions of R that require vectors to be in factor format.
+Converting data into factor helps (1) the overall R processing speed, (2) initiate the role of these variables in data categorisation, (3) regression analysis, (4) Enable some functions of R that require vectors to be in factor format.

 ``` r
 cloth2 <- cloth2 %>%